zuozhenggh/learning-library/data-management-library/oci-di/introduction/introduction.md

 ## Workshop Objectives

-In this lab, you will:
+In this workshop, you will:
-* Setting up the Data Integration prerequisites in Oracle Cloud Infrastructure
+* Set up the Data Integration prerequisites in Oracle Cloud Infrastructure
 * Create an OCI Data Integration Workspace and the necessary policies
 * Create Object Storage and Autonomous Data Warehouse Data Assets in the Workspace
 * Create a Data Flow, Integration task, Data Loader task and SQL task
-* Create a Pipeline task and publish task to Application
+* Create a Pipeline, pipeline task and publish tasks into an Application
 * Schedule and run the tasks

 ## Workshop Prerequisites

 This workshop requires an Oracle Cloud account.
-You may use your own cloud account or you can get a Free Trial account as described in the **Getting Started** lab in the **Contents** menu.
+You may use your **own cloud account** or you can get a **Free Trial** account as described in the **Getting Started** lab in the Contents menu.
 Also:
 * Familiarity with Database is desirable, but not required
-* Some understanding of cloud and database terms is helpful
+* Some understanding of Cloud and Database terms is helpful
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
-* Familiarity with ETL concepts in helpful
+* Familiarity with ETL concepts is helpful

 ## Learn More about OCI Data Integration
 Use the following links to get more information about OCI Data Integration: